chaudum/cstat/README.rst

     >>> cstat --help
     usage: cstat [-h] [--hosts HOST [HOST ...]] [--interval INTERVAL] [--version]

-    A visual stat tool for Crate clusters
+    A visual stat tool for CrateDB clusters

     optional arguments:
-      -h, --help            show this help message and exit --hosts HOST [HOST ...], --crate-hosts HOST [HOST ...] one or more Crate hosts to connect to --interval INTERVAL, --refresh-interval INTERVAL
+      -h, --help            show this help message and exit --hosts HOST [HOST ...], --crate-hosts HOST [HOST ...] one or more CrateDB hosts to connect to --interval INTERVAL, --refresh-interval INTERVAL
                             amount of time in seconds between each update --version             show program's version number and exit